Small Subalgebras of Polynomial Rings and Stillman's Conjecture: Preliminary results

-\begin{proposition} Let $R$ to $S$ be flat extension of Noetherian rings, and let $M$ be a $P$-coprimary $R$-module, i.e., the set of associated primes of $M$ is $\{P\}$.
+We also note the following fact, which is immediate from \cite{Serre}, Proposition 15, p.~IV--25. \begin{proposition} Let $R$ to $S$ be flat extension of Noetherian rings, and let $M$ be a $P$-coprimary $R$-module, i.e., the set of associated primes of $M$ is $\{P\}$.
 Suppose that $PS$ is prime.
 Then $S \otimes M$ is $PS$-coprimary. \end{proposition}

-\subsection{Bounding all data for calculations with ideals or modules when the number of variables is known}
+\section{Bounding all data for calculations with ideals or modules when the number of variables is known}

-The results of this subsection are expected, and likely can be deduced by nonstandard methods as in \cite{DS} or possibly even from \cite{Seid}, and they are closely related in both content and methods to those of \cite{EGA}, (9.8).
+The results of this section are expected, and likely can be deduced by nonstandard methods as in \cite{DS} or possibly even from \cite{Seid}, and they are closely related in both content and methods to those of \cite{EGA}, (9.8).
 However, what we need is not precisely given in any of those papers, and we give a brief treatment here that contains what we need for both this and subsequent papers.

 Let $R = K[\vect x B]$ be a polynomial ring over an algebraically closed field.
+When we refer to degrees we have in mind the standard grading in which the variables have degree one.
+But one may use a nonstandard positive integer grading instead, since the ratio of the two notions of degree is bounded above and below by constants.
 Consider an $m \times n$ matrix $\cM$ with entries in $R$ such that the degrees of the entries are at most a given integer $d$.
 Let $M \inc R^m$ be the column space of $\cM$.
 In this section we show that bounds for the data of a primary decomposition of $M$ in $R^m$ (respectively, of a finite free resolution of $M$) can be given in terms of $B,\, m, n, d$, where the {\it data} of the decomposition include the number of associated primes, the number of generators of each, and the number of generators and the degrees of the generators of all the modules in the primary decomposition.
 As will be evident from the proof, one can keep track of more numerical characteristics.
 By the {\it data} of a finite free resolution, we mean the length, the ranks of the free modules modules occurring, and the degrees of the entries of the matrices.
 The bounds are independent of the choice of $K$.
-We also obtain bounds for the operations occurring in Theorem~\ref{ops} when the number of variables is bounded.
+We also obtain bounds for the operations occurring in Theorem~E when the number of variables is bounded.